framelabs-eu/firmware/README.md

 # Changelog

+## 1.5.5-beta
+* Fix a bug where the WiFi would try to connect indefinitely

 ## 1.5.4
 * Stability fixes for the web interface
 * Fix bug where button could not be used to leave configuration mode